anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 both a scaling bottleneck and a single point of failure.

-Consider two servers on different compute nodes and using different project networks (a.k.a. tenant networks) where the both of the project networks are connected by a project router.
+Consider two servers on different compute nodes and using different project networks (a.k.a. tenant networks) where both of the project networks are connected by a project router.
 For communication between the two servers (instances with a fixed or floating IP address), the network node routes East-West network traffic among project networks